 Torrefaction enhances the efficiency of thermochemical conversion processes while improving the hydrophobic nature of biomass by lowering its moisture content and decreasing the H/C and O/C ratios, which in turn raises the fixed carbon content (Pradhan et al., 2018).
 Consequently, this leads to higher calorific value and greater energy density of the biomass (Barskov et al., 2019).
 The process is typically carried out in a nitrogen atmosphere at temperatures ranging from 200 to 300 °C, with residence times of 10–60 minutes and heating rates below 50 °C per minute (Singh & Ruj, 2016).
-Torrefaction has been proven to improve biomass performance during pyrolysis, combustion, and gasification (Bergman, 2005.
+Torrefaction has been proven to improve biomass performance during pyrolysis, combustion, and gasification (Bergman, 2005).
 The grindability is enhanced because the torrefied biomass is brittle and as such less energy is needed to mill them; there is a loss in the mass yield although most of the energy content in the parent biomass is preserved thereby making it have higher energy density as compared to the parent material qualifying as substitutes for coke, coal and other fossil fuel product (Bonassa et al., 2018).
 There is also a change in its chemical properties as a result of decomposition of hemicellulose, removal of hydroxyl group, gaseous products and development of non-polar unsaturated structures in the torrefied products, these leads to a reduction of the atomic ratio of the product i.e. H/C and O/C (Kizuka et al., 2019).

 The practice of burning and disposing of agro-residues has severe environmental repercussions, leading to the emission of greenhouse gases and contributing to global warming (Koul et al., 2022).
 However, repurposing these residues for energy generation presents an opportunity to mitigate these negative impacts.
 While efforts have been made to utilize raw biomass like agro-residues for energy, certain biomass characteristics, such as low calorific value and logistical challenges in transportation and storage, hinder their efficient use.
 To address these limitations, various technologies have emerged to enhance biomass characteristics for energy generation, including biological, chemical, and thermal pretreatment methods.
-Thermos-chemical conversion involves upgrading biomass properties through heat application in controlled environments, with techniques like torrefaction, pyrolysis, carbonization, and gasification being prominent examples (Makavana, et al., 2020).
+Thermos-chemical conversion involves upgrading biomass properties through heat application in controlled environments, with techniques like torrefaction, pyrolysis, carbonization, and gasification being prominent examples (Makavana et al., 2020).
 These methods offer promising solutions for sustainable energy generation from biomass, particularly in developing nations (Siwal et al., 2021).
 Biomass energy holds significant potential as a renewable alternative to conventional energy sources, as it derives from sunlight through photosynthesis, providing a continuous energy supply unaffected by external factors like seasonal changes or weather conditions.
 Agro-wastes, which include agricultural residues such as groundnut shells and straw, (Arachis hypogaea) are available in large quantities in Benue state (6.8870N, 9.2310E) of Nigeria and can be problematic as majority of them are usually burnt in an open field resulting to environmental issues, instead, they can be used for fuels by torrefying and pelletizing them, thus reducing the overdependence on wood for domestic cooking and can be substituted for charcoal or coke being used in local foundry industries.

 1.1 Agro-Waste as a Renewable Energy Resource